Calamus: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Traditional medicine has used calamus to treat a number of conditions.

-The plant’s bitter compounds encourage the formation of bile and digestive enzymes, which helps with digestion and alleviates dyspepsia.
+The plant’s bitter compounds encourage the formation of bile and enzymes, which helps with digestion and alleviates dyspepsia.

 Asarone has showed neuroprotective abilities, pointing to potential advantages for illnesses involving neurodegenerative processes.